 The green line in the chart shows how the ownerâs equity in the property changes over time using a 4.0% annual property appreciation rate.
 At the end of year 30, assuming the property value increases 4.0% every year, the value of the ownerâs equity in the property is approximately $270,000.

 The red line in the chart shows how the ownerâs equity in the property changes over time using a lower, 2.0% annual property appreciation rate.
 At the end of year 30, assuming the property value increases 2.0% every year, the value of the ownerâs equity in the property is approximately negative $140,000.
 Although you can never owe more on your reverse mortgage than value of your property, you can lose all of your equity which means that your ownership stake in the property is worth nothing.

 This example demonstrates the importance of the property appreciation rate in assessing what your property equity could be worth in the future with a reverse mortgage.
 It should raise a red flag if a lender uses a high property appreciation rate (4% or above) to try to convince you to do a reverse mortgage.
 Use a more conservative appreciate rate (3% or lower) or contact a real estate professional to discuss what property appreciation rate you should use to evaluate if a reverse mortgage is right for you.

 This example shows a reverse mortgage after 30 years but there is no set term for a reverse mortgage.
 A reverse mortgage lasts as long as the owner lives in the property or until the mortgage is paid off.

 Harry is the co-founder of FREEandCLEAR.
 He is a mortgage expert with over 45 years of industry experience.
 Over his career, Harry has closed thousands of loans for satisfied borrowers and now offers his advice and insights on FREEandCLEAR.
+Harry is a licensed mortgage professional (NMLS #236752).
 More about Harry